o1-labs/rfcs/00xx-account-deletion.md

  !-- mask ledger https://github.com/MinaProtocol/mina/blob/develop/src/lib/merkle_mask/masking_merkle_tree.ml#L973
  !-- db ledger https://github.com/MinaProtocol/mina/blob/develop/src/lib/merkle_ledger/database.ml#L559 -->

+## Updating the archive node

 ## API

 ### Ledgers

+#### Removal

 We propose to support removing elements in ledgers through  2 functions :

 - `val remove_location: t -> location -> unit`
 - `val remove_account: t -> account -> unit`

+While both are not needed, since one can usually be easily derived from the other, we argue that it is nicer to have this 2 functions be provided in the interface.

+#### Changes to `last_filled`

 The current ledger interface also exposes the following function:
 ```ocaml